 Do remember about proofreading and editing resume and CV.
 They both should be of the highest quality if you want to succeed with your application.

 As you can see, resume and CV are different in their length, layout and the purpose you use it.
 While CV can serve various purposes, resume always has a very limited purpose.

 We can tell that resume is a quick overview of your CV.
-To write both of these documents, we would recommend you to start with writing CV and then move to writing resume.
+To write both of these documents, we would recommend you to start with writing a CV and then move to write a resume.
 In this way, you will have all information and will choose what you need for your resume.

 p id=”arIndex_33″>We hope that this article was useful for you, and from now on you won’t make a mistake by sending CV instead of a resume.